lohedges/sbt/README.md

 file and processed on individual tiles of the IPU.
 (Modulo the number of events, i.e. events are replicated to fill the IPU.)
 When run, the program measures timing statistics for running batches of events on four IPUs.
+We choose to test two approaches to processing batches of events:

+* We use data streams to send event data from the host the IPUs, process it, the use additional data streams to send back the results.
+In this approach, we can utilise 3 threads per tile on each IPU before exhausting the available memory.

-To run in batches we make use of _remote buffers_ on the IPU, which reside in the IPU exchange memory.
+* To run in larger batches we make use of _remote buffers_ on the IPU, which reside in the IPU exchange memory.
 This allows us to store replicates of buffers up to 256MiB in size, from which we can transfer data to/from the IPU tiles.
 Due to this size restriction, we can currently only utilise a single thread per IPU tile due to the size of the remote buffers needed for the algorithm.

-The code allows us to test different strategies for arranging the data transfer and compute.
-We have tried a sequential process where data transfer and compute are alternated for each of the IPUs simultaneously, and a ping-pong approach where we alternate data transfer and compute between pairs IPUs.
+Using remote buffers we also tested different strategies for arranging the data transfer and compute.
+We tried a sequential process where data transfer and compute are alternated for each of the IPUs simultaneously, and a ping-pong approach where we alternate data transfer and compute between pairs of IPUs.

 * _Sequential_: All IPUs load data from the exchange, then compute, then copy back to the exchange.
 This is repeated `num_batches` times.